Dobermann: Tail

 The Dobermann's natural tail is fairly long, but individual dogs often have a short tail as a result of docking, a procedure in which the majority of the tail is surgically removed shortly after birth.

 The practice of docking has been around for centuries and is older than the Dobermann as a breed.
 The historical reason for docking is to ensure that the tail does not get in the way of the dog's work.
-However, docking has always been controversial.
-Docking and cropping (see below) have been written out of the Breed Standard by FCI and IDC, and dogs born after 2016 will not be allowed to participate in FCI or IDC shows without a full tail and natural ears.
-This is mirrored in most EU and Commonwealth countries.
+Docking and cropping (see below) have been written out of the Breed Standard by FCI and the International Dobermann Club (IDC), and dogs born after 2016 will not be allowed to participate in FCI or IDC shows without a full tail and natural ears.
 In the UK, dogs with docked tails have been banned from show for a number of years and the practice is now illegal for native born dogs.
-Veterinary Certificates are required as proof to avoid prosecution on imported animals.
-It has also been made illegal in many other European countries, as well as Australia.
+Docking is illegal in all European Union states, as well as Australia.
 The AKC standard for Doberman Pinschers includes a tail docked near the 2nd vertebra.
-Docking is a common practice in the United States, Russia, and Japan (as well as a number of other countries with Dobermann populations), where it remains legal.

 Ears

-Dobermanns often have their ears cropped, a procedure that is thought to be done for functionality for both the traditional guard duty and effective sound localization.
-According to the Doberman Pinscher Club of America, ears are "normally cropped and carried erect".
+Some owners crop Dobermann's ears.
+The Doberman Pinscher Club of America requires that ears be "normally cropped and carried erect" for conformation.
 Like tail docking, ear cropping is illegal in many countries and has never been legal in some Commonwealth countries.

 Intelligence

 Canine intelligence is an umbrella term that encompasses the faculties involved in a wide range of mental tasks, such as learning, problem-solving, and communication.
 The Doberman Pinscher has been ranked amongst the most intelligent dog breeds in experimental studies and expert evaluations.
 Psychologist Stanley Coren ranks the Dobermann as the 5th most intelligent dog in the category of obedience command training, based on the selective surveys answered by experienced trainers (as documented in his book The Intelligence of Dogs).
 Additionally, in two studies, Hart and Hart (1985) ranked the Doberman Pinscher first in the same category, and Tortora (1980) gave the Dobermann the highest rank in general trainability.
-Although methods of evaluation differ, studies have consistently shown that the Doberman Pinscher, along with the Border Collie, Standard Poodle, German Shepherd, Golden Retriever, and Rottweiler, are the most trainable breeds of dog.